MicahWallace/micahwallace.github.io/_tabs/resume.md

 > > **Cyber Security Analyst III**\
 > > October 2021 - Current
 > >
-> >Working as part of our Identity Management team in our Enterprise IT Security Department with areas of focus in Microsoft Active Directory, Azure Active Directory, Conditional Access, Multi Factor Authentication and Identity management.
+> >As a member of the Identity Management team in the Enterprise IT Security Department, my areas of focus included Microsoft Active Directory, Azure Active Directory, Conditional Access, Multi Factor Authentication, and Identity management.
+I worked to ensure the security and integrity of our systems and user identities through the implementation and maintenance of these technologies.
 >
 > > **IT Site Lead**\
 > > January 2021 - March 2022
 > >
-> > Lead a team of three to provide secure and stable mobile, workstation, server and network systems for the CF Courtright Manufacturing Faculty empowering the site to operate in a safe and environmentally responsible manner.
-Managed IT budgets and capital upgrade projects for the site.
-Participated in site emergency response management team.
+> >As the leader of a team of three, I was responsible for ensuring the secure and stable operation of mobile, workstation, server, and network systems at CF Courtright Manufacturing Faculty.
+My efforts enabled the site to operate safely and responsibly, while also participating in the emergency response management team.
+In addition, I managed IT budgets and successfully led capital upgrade projects at the site.
 >
 > > **Network Administrator II**\
 > > June 2019 - January 2021
 > >
-> > Managed the backend systems that supported our endpoint deployment, patching and management.
-Managed mobile device fleet and provided customers with a streamlined user experience.
-Participated on team supporting all other server and network systems for the manufacturing site to ensure safe and continuous operations.
-Built and deployed scripts and automation to assist with administration, upkeep and deployment of systems in a secure, automated and repeatable manner.
+> > During my time in this position I was responsible for managing the backend systems that supported endpoint deployment, patching, and management.
+This included overseeing the mobile device fleet and providing customers with an efficient user experience.
+As a member of a team supporting all other server and network systems at the manufacturing site, I helped ensure safe and continuous operations.
+To streamline administration and improve efficiency, I developed and deployed scripts and automation tools to automate and secure system deployment processes.
 >
 > > **Enterprise Support Supervisor – Canada**\
 > > December 2017 - June 2019
 > >
-> > Supervised IT Enterprise Support for CF locations across Canada and worked as part of a team to bring value to the business while working safely and following our motto of “Doing it Right”.
-Led a team of up to four people providing front line support to two manufacturing plants and managing approximately four hundred workstations.
+> >As a supervisor for IT Enterprise Support for CF locations across Canada, I worked with a team to bring value to the business while following our motto of "Doing it Right" and prioritizing safety.
+I led a team of up to four individuals providing front line support to two manufacturing plants and managing approximately 400 workstations.
+My leadership and technical expertise allowed us to effectively support the IT needs of our users and ensure the smooth operation of our IT systems.
 >
 > > **Enterprise Support Specialist II**\
 > > April 2016 - December 2017
 > >
-> > Provide front-line support to approximately two hundred users as well as seeing to the administration and upkeep of workstation and mobile device fleet.
-Build and maintain software deployment packages.
-Monitor endpoint security, new software, OS, and hardware testing.
-Maintain the servers that manage our workstation environment and assist with server maintenance and management of our broader server and VMware infrastructure.
+> >As a front-line support specialist, I provided technical assistance to approximately 200 users and was responsible for the administration and maintenance of the workstation and mobile device fleet.
+I also built and maintained software deployment packages and monitored endpoint security, testing new software, operating systems, and hardware.
+Additionally, I maintained the servers that managed our workstation environment and assisted with server maintenance and the management of our broader server and VMware infrastructure.
+My efforts ensured the smooth operation of our systems and the satisfaction of our users.
 > >
 > > - Manage 280+ endpoints (Desktop, Laptop, Mobile)
 > > - Assist with Microsoft Server and VMware ESXi Administration